JS-Hub-ZW/jshub-website-astro/README.md

 ## Shame

-1. Shamed on the person who does not respect others
+1. Shame on the person who does not respect others
-2. Shamed on the person who does not contribute
+2. Shame on the person who does not contribute
-3. Shamed on the person who does not follow the pattern
+3. Shame on the person who does not follow the pattern
-4. Shamed on the person who does not follow the rules
+4. Shame on the person who does not follow the rules
-5. Shamed on the person who does not follow the guidelines
+5. Shame on the person who does not follow the guidelines
-6. Shamed on the person who abuses the cluster
+6. Shame on the person who abuses the cluster

 ## Blessings